Frequently Asked Questions

 - What is required for Health Science majors?

 Any student in a health field must submit all vaccination records required for full-time, non-health major students.
-Additionally, students enrolled in a health field must have a physical exam as well as an initial two-step tuberculosis screening, followed by annual tuberculosis screening (Mantoux skin test or a blood test called either Quantiferon Gold or T-SPOT).
+Additionally, students enrolled in a health field must have a physical exam as well as yearly tuberculosis screening (Mantoux skin test or a blood test called either Quantiferon Gold or T-SPOT).
+An initial two-step Mantoux test is required.

 - Where can a student get these immunizations if he/she has no proof?

-- Are any students other than health programs, Workforce Development Health Care Programs and Early Childhood Education required to have a physical?
+- Are any students other than health programs required to have a physical?

-All athletes must have proof of a physical exam within the past year.
-The provider must complete the Athletic Preparticipation Form.
-This is the only accepted Physical Exam for athletes.
-A completed Sickle Cell Waiver form must also be submitted.
-The required forms are available on the Health Services website, or in the Health Services office.
-If they do not have their own doctor and require a physical exam, this service is offered for a fee, by appointment at the Health Services Office.
+All athletes must submit an Athletic Preparticipation Evaluation annually.
+A Sickle Cell Trait Waiver must be submitted prior to participation in a sport.
+If they do not have their own doctor and require a physical exam, this service is offered by appointment in the Health and Wellness Center.

 - Are there any medical services on campus if I am ill or injured?

-The Health Services office is open for patient evaluations year round.
+The Health and Wellness Center is open for patient evaluations year round.
 A full-time physician assistant is on campus for appointments and walk-in service.
 Campus Police respond to all campus emergencies.

 - Do you distribute medication?

-Some over-the-counter medications are available in a dispenser located in the lobby of the Health Services office.
+Some over-the-counter medications are available in a dispenser located in the lobby of the Health and Wellness Center.

-- Is literature and other information on various illnesses available in the Health Office?
+- Is literature and other information on various illnesses available in the Health and Wellness Center?

 - What are the Health Insurance Requirements, Coverage and Benefits?